 Minor features

-Many speakers in the North of the country (generally and traditionally not including Hanoi, but nowadays it does happen and is not uncommon) have trouble pronouncing l and n correctly.
+Many speakers in the Northern regions of the country have trouble pronouncing l and n correctly.
+This phenomenon generally and traditionally doesn’t affect Hanoi, but nowadays it does, partly because the region has turned into a messy mishmash of different accents due to internal migration.
 In general, we can divide the phenomenon into three categories:

 - Some people pronounce all ns as l (can’t pronounce n)